awoo452/github-basics/README.md

 git checkout -b {name of new branch}
 create new branch

+modify the branch

+push the branch

 git checkout {name of branch}
 switch branch

+pull the branch

 git branch -d {name of branch}
 delete branch